SI at a Glance

 - We created a new full-time position for a Director of Educational Technology and Innovation to steer the mission and vision for Ed Tech at SI

 - The Girls Who Code Club started in 2016 to empower young women to code.
 Members have participated in two regional app competitions at Apple (2017) and Yelp headquarters (2016).

 - SI offers an Intro to Design Thinking & App Development course that introduces students to XCode's Swift programming and the valuable process of design.

 - A group of SI's STEM faculty participated in a Stanford online course on Design Thinking through the Stanford Graduate School of Business in 2017 and is collaborating with a design researcher from SAP to reimagine STEM in the classroom.

-- SI is piloting new technology in three beta Classrooms of the Future, where teachers are reimagining how future learning spaces will impact teaching and learning/
+- SI is piloting new technology in Classrooms of the Future, where teachers are reimagining how future learning spaces will impact teaching and learning.

 - Our senior-level science courses, particularly AP Physics C and Astronomy, teach students advanced uses for Excel by programming and building scientific models.

 - We also have Apple TVs in every classroom and in most public spaces, giving us the capability to wirelessly project from iPads, iPhones and laptops.
 For example, a teacher, while walking around a classroom, can write a math problem on an iPad, and then hand it to a student to solve while others watch.